Tropical storm warnings for South Florida as Eta churns northward

 Occasional rain showers, some heavy, are possible in South Florida throughout the weekend as Eta’s moisture is drawn northward.

 Overnight Sunday into Monday, Eta is expected to slip north of Cuba and curl westward.
 That will yank it up the Florida Straits, likely over the Florida Keys before it meanders into the eastern Gulf of Mexico.
-The heaviest rain is likely to fall east of its track.
+The heaviest rain will probably fall east of its track.

-In South Florida and the Keys, a general 5 to 10 inches of rain is likely, with a few totals up to 15 inches.
+In South Florida and the Keys, a general five to 10 inches of rain is likely, with a few totals up to 15 inches.
 The bulk of it falls Sunday night through Monday, but intermittent, scattered downpours are possible starting Saturday and may linger into early Wednesday.
 A flood watch has been hoisted for the region until late Tuesday, a stalled cold front likely to help focus Eta’s downpours.

 Miami’s 2020 rainfall is running 14 inches above average to date after persistent heavy rains soaked the area.
 Nearly a foot fell in October, the ground saturated and more prone to flooding.